MicrosoftDocs/win32/desktop-src/Intl/microsoft-script-detection.md

 ---
-Description: 'The ELS script detection service is called Microsoft Script Detection.' ms.assetid: 'daf9f549-1eff-4666-b777-227ec31fba30'
+Description: The ELS script detection service is called Microsoft Script Detection. ms.assetid: daf9f549-1eff-4666-b777-227ec31fba30
-title: Microsoft Script Detection
+title: Microsoft Script Detection ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Microsoft Script Detection

 The ELS script detection service is called Microsoft Script Detection.
 This service allows applications to detect the scripts in which text is written.
-The National Language Support (NLS) counterpart of a script detection service is the [GetStringScripts](getstringscripts.md) function.
+The National Language Support (NLS) counterpart of a script detection service is the [GetStringScripts](/windows/win32/Winnls/nf-winnls-getstringscripts?branch=master) function.
 However, the ELS service additionally retrieves the text ranges that belong to each writing system.

 ## Input to Microsoft Script Detection